starcoinorg/starcoin/vm/framework/starcoin-framework/doc/starcoin_coin.md

 Can only be called during genesis for tests to grant mint capability to starcoin framework and core resources accounts.
-Expects account and APT store to be registered before calling.
+Expects account and STC store to be registered before calling.

 <pre><code><b>public</b>(<b>friend</b>) <b>fun</b> <a href="starcoin_coin.md#0x1_starcoin_coin_configure_accounts_for_test">configure_accounts_for_test</a>(starcoin_framework: &<a href="../../move-stdlib/doc/signer.md#0x1_signer">signer</a>, core_resources: &<a href="../../move-stdlib/doc/signer.md#0x1_signer">signer</a>, mint_cap: <a href="coin.md#0x1_coin_MintCapability">coin::MintCapability</a>&lt;<a href="starcoin_coin.md#0x1_starcoin_coin_StarcoinCoin">starcoin_coin::StarcoinCoin</a>&gt;)